wdr-data/code4maus/docs/faq.md

 - In code4maus.netlify.com frontend choose upload.
 - Import svg for each costume and import sound.
 - save project
-- download project
-- on local drive change .sb to .zip
+- download project and change .sb to .zip
 - unpack .zip
--
+- open project.json in vs code, str+shift+p ```format document```
+- then change the name of the new sprites in project.json
+- In your terminal in folder code4maus run ```yarn import-sprites costumes ../sprites_import/wurst/project.json start``` with adjusted path to the folder you just downloaded
+This will change these files:
+src/lib/libraries/sprites.json
+src/lib/libraries/costumes.json